 Enrollment Policies/Procedures

 Students are entitled to receive educational benefits only if pursuing an approved program of courses leading to a degree or vocational objective.
-Random selection of classes for VA payment is prohibited.
+Random selection of classes for Veterans Administration (VA) payment is prohibited.
 Coursework must be part of an approved program of study as reported to the VA.

-The Military & Veterans Service Center cannot certify a veteran to take an online or Remedial/Developmental course.
+The Military and Veterans Service Center cannot certify a VA educational benefit user to take an online Remedial/Developmental course.
 VA students who complete a developmental class before the end of the term will have their benefits reduced accordingly.
-The instructor will notify the Military & Veterans Service Center by memorandum of the date the course was completed.
+The instructor will notify the Military and Veterans Service Center by memorandum of the date the course was completed.

 VA Rate of Pursuit